youkol/kaptcha-spring-boot-starter/README.md

 **Note:**
 when use redis mode, you must put token-name and token-value in request header.
  - token-name: `youkol.web.kaptcha.cache.token-name`
- - token-value: the uuid of response (the uuid also put in response header)
+ - token-value: the uuid of response (The uuid also can get from response header)

 ### About [Kaptcha](https://github.com/youkol/kaptcha)